mattermost/docs/source/administration/product-receipe-template.rst

 - The requirements of the user
 - The environment of the user
 - The dependencies the user has
-- The user case user would run the installation in
+- The use case the user would run the installation in

 The organization perspective might include: